manansuthar55/CSE6037_20MAI0016/Assessment_2/README.md

 ### Task 1:
 Demonstration of commonly used activation functions in a Neural Network.
 1. Binary Step
+2. Sigmoid
-2. Tanh
+3. Tanh
-3. ReLU
+4. ReLU
-4. LReLU
+5. LReLU
-5. ELU
+6. ELU
-6. Swish
+7. Swish
-7. Softmax
+8. Softmax

 ### Task 2:
 Write a python code to filter the given image using following size of the filters (receptive field) and hyper parameters (box filter)